Patricia Lynch: Writing

 Patricia Lynch is best known for The Turf-Cutter's Donkey, first published in 1934.
 It was originally serialised in The Irish Press from 1931.
 It was translated into Irish by Maighréad Nic Mhaicín as Asal fhear na móna in 1944.

 She is co-author of Lisheen at the Valley Farm and other stories along with Teresa Deevy and Helen Staunton where she wrote Strange People a story about a little girl called Meg and her friends.

 Marcus Crouch in The Nesbit Tradition describes Lynch's work as "the richest and most heart-warming of family stories."
 He particularly mentions the fantasy The Grey Goose of Kilnevin and the "homely adventure" Fiddler's Quest.

 Her works had many different illustrators, including the artists John Butler Yeats (The Turf-Cutter's Donkey) and Sean Keating (The Grey Goose of Kilnevin).

 Works

+Adaptations

+Frank Kelly and puppeteer Eugene Lambert adapted the book Brógeen Follows The Magic Tune into a nine part puppet series for RTÉ.